SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Evaluation

-The CMLP baseline achieves 97\% test accuracy on MNIST and 96\% on AZ-Class (Appendix \ref{appendix:fgsm-pgd}, Table~\ref{tab:fgsm_mnist_azclass_CML}).
+\paragraphS{Classical Multi-layer Perceptron (CMLP)} The CMLP baseline achieves 96.63\% test accuracy on MNIST and 95.89\% on AZ-Class (Table~\ref{tab:baseline-qmlp}).
 These results define upper performance bounds and underscore the gap between mature classical networks and current QML models.
 Unlike QMLPs, CMLPs are unaffected by quantum noise or circuit-depth limitations, highlighting that current NISQ constraints, not learning inefficiency, are the dominant cause of reduced quantum performance.

+\paragraphS{QMLP Vs CMLP Comparison} The performance gap between QMLP and CMLP arises mainly from hardware-driven dimensionality constraints rather than learning inefficiency.
+Current NISQ devices typically support only about 8--10 practical qubits, requiring substantial PCA-based dimensionality reduction before quantum encoding.
+To remain representative of real hardware, QMLP simulations must follow the same qubit and circuit constraints.
+As a result, angle encoding reduces inputs to nine principal components, while amplitude encoding reduces them to 512 dimensions, discarding much of the original feature information.
+By contrast, CMLP models use the full unreduced feature space and retain all discriminative information.
+This imbalance in input representation, rather than a fundamental weakness of quantum learning, is the primary reason for the observed accuracy gap between QMLP and CMLP.

+\paragraphS{Statistical Analysis} We report standard errors, 95\% confidence intervals via the $t$-distribution, and conduct $t$-tests across key comparisons.
+Standard errors remain below $\pm 3$ percentage points across all configurations.
+The accuracy drop from noiseless to depolarizing noise is statistically significant across all encodings and depths (paired $t$-test, $p{=}0.004{<}0.05$ for the least significant case).
+At shallow depth, angle encoding significantly outperforms amplitude encoding (Welch's $t$-test, $p{=}0.002{<}0.05$ on AZ-Class), whereas at 10 layers the difference is not significant ($p{=}0.89{>}0.05$).
+Increasing depth significantly improves noiseless accuracy for both encodings ($p{=}0.019{<}0.05$ for angle; $p{<}0.0001$ for amplitude).
+Under noise, shallow angle circuits significantly outperform deeper ones ($p{<}0.0001$), while amplitude models collapse uniformly with no significant depth effect ($p{=}0.83{>}0.05$).